werkinhetvooruitzicht/google-analytics-mcp/README.md

-# GA4 MCP Server for Claude
+# Google Analytics MCP Server for Claude

 Connect Google Analytics 4 data directly to Claude AI conversations.
-Ask questions about your website traffic, user behavior, and analytics data in natural language.
+Ask questions about your website traffic, user behavior, and analytics data in natural language with access to 200+ GA4 dimensions and metrics.

 ## Prerequisites